{{ summaryHeading }}

 Effective cost per prepared ounce

-Period cost divided by prepared ounces needed during the period.
+Period cost divided by the prepared ounces needed during the period.

 References: